fralalonde/dipstick/README.md

   - Choose between buffered or immediate output
   - Switch between metric backends at runtime

+For convenience, dipstick builds on stable Rust with minimal, feature-gated dependencies.

 ### Non-goals

-By design, dipstick will not
+For performance reasons, dipstick will not
-- calculate ad-hoc statistics from previously recorded data
 - plot graphs
 - send alerts
 - track histograms

-These are all best done by downstream software, such as timeseries visualization and monitoring tools.
+These are all best done by downstream timeseries visualization and monitoring tools.

 ## Show me the code!